-Advance Tax is pre-paid tax by the assessee on the income earned during the year.
-In simple words, you can say that assessee has to pay taxes in advance on the estimated income during the year in instalment for the individual assessee, companies and corporate assessees.
+Advance Tax Payment Due Dates FY 2023-24: Advance Tax is the pre-paid tax paid by the assessee on the income earned during the year.
+In simple terms, you can say that the assessee must pay taxes in advance on the estimated income for the year in installments.
+This applies to individual taxpayers, company, and corporate taxpayers.

 For example, for the financial year 2023-24 (relevant to the assessment year 2024-25), advance tax is payable in instalments throughout 2023-24.